-Neurostimulation in Individuals with Spinal Cord Injury (SCI) for Recovery of Voluntary Control of Standing and Movement, and Involuntary Control of Blood Pressure, Bladder and Sexual Function: Through the NIBIB Rehabilitation Engineering program, researchers are developing the next generation of high density electrode arrays for stimulation of the spinal cord.
+Neurostimulation in Individuals with Spinal Cord Injury (SCI) for Recovery of Voluntary Control of Standing and Movement, and Involuntary Control of Blood Pressure, Bladder and Sexual Function: Through the NIBIB Rehabilitation Engineering program, researchers are developing the next generation of high-density electrode arrays for stimulation of the spinal cord.
 The first patient received a current generation electrical stimulator implant in his lower back.
 The electrical stimulation and locomotor training resulted in the ability to stand independently for several minutes, some voluntary leg control, and regained blood pressure control, bladder, bowel, and sexual function.
 Three more patients have received this treatment and had similar results.

-Smart Environment Technologies: As the population ages, increasing numbers of Americans are unable to live independently.
-NIBIB-funded researchers are working on creating smart environments that aid with home health monitoring and intervention allowing individuals with health issues to remain safely at home.
+Smart Environment Technologies: As the

+population ages, increasing numbers of Americans are around an obstacle course using the unable to live independently.
+NIBIB-funded researchers are working on creating smart environments tongue magnet and headset system. that aid with home health monitoring and intervention allowing individuals with health issues to remain safely at home.
 For example, researchers are analyzing the needs and limitations of Alzheimer's patients to develop automated and reminder-based technologies that can be integrated into the home to help with everyday tasks.